-ScarWork was developed by Sharon Wheeler.
-I was fortunate enough to lean this work earlier this year and to date have helped over 50 people with scars ranging from surgical scars, cesareans, friction and heat burns, dog bites, cuts, laparoscopies, etc.
+I was fortunate enough to learn this gentle healing work several years ago and have helped many people with scars ranging from surgical scars, cesareans, friction and heat burns, dog bites, cuts, laparoscopies, etc.

 In 2005, she published an article, "On Scar Tissue" in the Journal for Structural Integration.
 After the first Fascial Research Congress she started on a multi- year quest for ultrasound documentation and presented an abstract with these ultrasound images at the Fascia Research Congress of 2015 in Washington DC.

 Working with scar tissue is like speaking a different language in the world of fascia.
 It should come as no surprise that the guiding concepts and the working principles and goals are often similar to those of Dr. Rolf's Structural Integration.